WilenChen/ngNode/README.md

 When first time run the application, there will auto generate 100 records of model "blog"

 ##Make your own model
-You can make your own model like the "blog" model demo fowllow the below steps.
+You can make your model like the "blog" model demo fowllow the below steps.
-* create your onwer model under /src/public/model/
+* create your model under /src/public/model/
 * add the model name in /src/public/model/conf.js
 * run npm start
 * wow, it's so simple and amazing!!